endpointsystems/azs-util/README.md

   -?|-h|--help  Show help information

 Commands:
-  rename-pk     Rename a PartitionKey to something else. list-pk       List all unique PartitionKeys. list-rk       List all RowKeys for a given PartitionKey.
+  cpc           Copy one column to another (new) column.
+Similar to renaming except the original exists. dc            Delete a column in your table. rename-pk     Rename a PartitionKey to something else. list-pk       List all unique PartitionKeys. list-rk       List all RowKeys for a given PartitionKey.